-Whether you already have an indoor garden or you’re thinking about starting one, microgreens are an excellent choice of plant to grow inside in your home.
-They’re never going to grow big enough to take up much space and they can easily be grown right in you kitchen for convenient access when cooking and preparing food.
+How to grow microgreens indoors?
+Whether you already have an indoor garden or you’re thinking about starting one, microgreens are an excellent choice.
+First, they’re never going to grow big enough to take up much space.
+Also, they can easily be grown right in your kitchen for convenient access when cooking and preparing food.
 Their dainty little stems and leaves are also quite pleasant when it comes to kitchen decor.

 What Are Microgreens?

 Microgreens are vegetables or herbs that are harvested soon after their first true leaves appear.
-Microgreens isn’t a term used to define a species of plant but rather a word that describes the growing and harvesting process of the young shoots from various types of edible greens.
+“Microgreens” isn’t a term used to define a species of plant.
+It’s a word that describes the growing and harvesting process of young shoots from various edible greens.

-These are not to be confused with sprouts, which are harvested in the younger, newly germinated stages.
-Microgreens are basically just the miniature versions of various different herbs and veggies that have only just begun to grow their leaves.
+Don’t confuse these with sprouts, which are harvested in the younger, newly germinated stages.
+Microgreens are basically the miniature versions of various herbs and veggies that have just begun to grow their leaves.

-So, if microgreens are just young vegetables, why not grow them to maturity and get a full grown plant for all your efforts?
+If microgreens are just young vegetables, why not grow them to maturity and get a full-grown plant for your efforts?

-Microgreens have a few benefits that full grown plants just can’t provide.
-Their delicate leaves and stems make an excellent garnish which can add to the presentation of any plate, be it meat, pasta, or a simple sandwich.
+Microgreens have a few benefits that full-grown plants just can’t provide.
+Their delicate leaves and stems make an excellent garnish.
+Use them to add to the presentation of any plate, be it meat, pasta, or a simple sandwich.
 They also often possess a different and more robust flavor than their adult counterparts.

 Microgreens are incredibly quick and easy to grow.
-They take up very little space, which makes them great friends to keep in the kitchen year round.
-Once your have the items needed to grow them, they’re inexpensive to maintain and replant as often as needed.
-Because they are harvested so young and the plant material is still full of all the nutrients it requires to grow, microgreens are packed with way more vitamins, nutrients, and healthy enzymes than their adult forms would contain.
+They take up very little space, which makes them great to keep in the kitchen year-round.
+Once you have the items needed to grow them, they’re inexpensive to maintain and replant as often as needed.
+Because they’re harvested so young, the plant material is still full of all the nutrients it requires to grow.
+So, microgreens are packed with way more vitamins, nutrients, and healthy enzymes than their adult forms contain.

 What Can You Grow?

 You can grow a wide variety of herbs, lettuces, vegetables, and even edible flowers as microgreens.
 Some will have more flavor while others will make a better garnish.
-Because they take up so little space, you can grow a few different types of herbs and vegetables to be sure you have a microgreen for every occasion.
+Because they take up so little space, you can grow a few different types of herbs and vegetables at once.
+This way, you’re sure to have a microgreen for every occasion.

 Parsley, cilantro, basil, chives, and dill are great herbs to grow as microgreens.
 If you’re going for something in the leafy green family, you can try lettuce, spinach, kale, mustard, and chard.
 Celery, cabbage, broccoli, radishes, and fava beans are excellent vegetables to harvest in their microgreen stages.